-A different, more open to participation, approach was adopted by the Ministry of Labour and Social Policy, which is the central authority responsible for social integration of migrants.
-In the Social Policy Strategy for 2007-2013, adopted by the government on 13 September 2005, Priority 7 ("Social and professional integration of immigrants" tackled some issues related to civic and political participation of migrants.
+A different - more open to participation - approach was adopted by the Ministry of Labour and Social Policy, which is the central authority responsible for social integration of migrants.
+In the Social Policy Strategy for 2007-2013, adopted by the government on 13 September 2005, Priority 7 ("Social and professional integration of immigrants") tackled some issues related to civic and political participation of migrants.
 One priority is the "ongoing cooperation with a platform of organizations representing or working on behalf of immigrants".
 Particular attention was paid to the need to build communities of refugees.
-It is worth mentioning that the document placed active support for organization of diasporas in the context of unfavourable demographic trends in Poland, suggesting measures to attract younger compatriots to join the existing diasporas.25
+It is worth mentioning that the document placed active support for organization of diasporas in the context of unfavourable demographic trends in Poland, suggesting measures to attract younger compatriots to join the existing diasporas.32 http://bip.mrr.gov.pl/Strategia%20Rozwoju%20Kraju/Documents/41cc229de0f54a0fb792714f5a362120S RKwangielska0607.zip